Back in the 90s, teenagers weren’t glued to their cell phones yet: Mark...

 Character stereotypes

-The presentation of characters in “The Gryphon” is disappointing, as the performances lack depth and the delivery of dialogue feels unnatural, resembling the awkwardness often found in amateur theater productions.
-Moreover, the supporting cast is rife with clichés and stereotypes, from the neglected rich girl to the lovelorn best friend, offering no meaningful contributions to the overarching narrative.
+Moreover, the supporting cast is rife with clichés and stereotypes: From the neglected rich girl to the lovelorn best friend, none offers any meaningful contributions to the overarching narrative.

 Recommended article